Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 .. note::

-   For some version options, you can put any text you choose here, but make sure to quote the new lines appropriately for the shell to see this is one argument.
+   For some version information options, you can put any text you choose here, but make sure to quote the new lines appropriately for the shell to see this is one argument.

 Product Name
 ------------